 Crate Training a Puppy at Night

-If you want to crate train your puppy so it can sleep in it overnight, start by putting the crate in a room near yours so you can hear them if they cry.
+If you want to crate train your puppy so it can sleep in it overnight, start by putting the crate in a room near yours so you can hear it if they cry.
 If your pup cries during the night, it usually means they need to go to the toilet.
-Your puppy will only have a small bladder, so they’ll probably need to go out for a wee a couple of times during the night.
+Your puppy will only have a small bladder, so they'll probably need to go out for a wee a couple of times during the night.
 This will usually last for a couple of weeks.

 Everypaw Puppy Insurance